xts2002/demo-ci/README.md

 The very first thing to do is to fork this repository.
 Click on the **Fork** button on the top right corner of this page.

-Therefore, you will setup the CI server into your own copy of the repository.
+Therefore, you will set up the CI server into your own copy of the repository.

 #### Step 2